xapian/xapian-docsprint/howtos/facets.rst

 :xapian-just-method:`get_mset`; however it is important to be aware that increasing this number may have an effect on overall query performance.

+.. todo:: It is probably worth saying that a typical database will not hit these
+          performance issues

 In Development
 ==============